-At September 30, 2004, the VI's pension plan assets were 59% of the accrued pension benefit liability, indicating the plan was slightly more than half funded at the last valuation date, and an indicator of potential long-term cash demands to fund the future needs of the plan.
-The funded portion of the plan has continued to decline slightly during the previous periods reported.
+At September 30, 2005, based upon the most recent actuarial valuation, the VI's pension plan assets were 59% of the accrued pension benefit liability, indicating the plan was slightly more than half funded, and an indicator of potential long-term cash demands to fund the future needs of the plan.
+The funded portion of the plan has remained relatively constant in the past few periods.

-Debt to Assets

-Who really owns the VI?
+Debt to Assets Who really owns the VI?

-Percentage of Debt to Assets -2004
+Percentage of Debt to Assets -2005